WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 First thing you need to do is to **place the instance in a standby state**.
 When in **standby state**, the instance will be **detached from ELB and target group, it is still part of ASG though**.
 If you do not want ASG to continue the scaling processes you can **suspend ASG scaling processes**.
 Keep in mind that you are **still billed for the ec2 that are in standby state**

+#### Accessing VPC Endpoints

+Remember that **VPC Endpoints can only be accessed inside the VPC**.
+That means that if you have a VPN connection or Direct Connect to your VPC you have to use some kind of proxy.
+Usually you would use **EC2 to be a proxy for your s3 requests**

 #### Enabling SSH with SG and NACL

 #### Changing instance type inside ASG